FeilongWu/ENSO_forecast/README.md

 cd "C://Users//your//name//ENSO_forecast"
 ```

 - If you have <strong>venv</strong> installed, please skip.
 Use the following command to install  <strong>venv</strong>.
-This requires Python3.8:
+This requires Python3.8 or above.
+Other visions may work, but we do not guarantee.
 ```bash
 pip install --user virtualenv
 ```